 There was a very clear reduction in the range of sizes of SBT taken in the New Zealand fishery between 2001 and 2006.
 There is evidence of growth (progression of modes) over this period, but little evidence of recruitment of smaller fish to the New Zealand fishery.
-However, more recent data show a change, with smaller recruits appearing from 2006 and dominating the catch (by number) in 2011 (Figure 6).
+However, more recent data show a change, with smaller recruits appearing from 2006 and dominating the catch (by number) in 2010 (Figure 6).
 This mode mainly represents fish from the 2004 to 2006 year classes.

 Due to lower levels of observer coverage historically in the domestic fishery, size composition data are not as well estimated for that fleet.
 Nevertheless, size composition data for the domestic fleet (based on observer reports) are provided in Figure 7 and show similar patterns to that observed in the charter fleet.
+These distributions may also be compared with those now available from the catch documentation system.

 An examination of the proportion of the charter fleet catch under a given size since 1989 (Table 6; Figure 8) indicates that fish under 140 cm generally represent over 25% of the catch from the charter fleet, but were 10% or less for the four years from 2004 to 2007 and in 2010 represented nearer 60% of the catch.
+In 2012 this had dropped to about 35% as a result of growth (progression of the mode).
 Overall, the proportions fluctuate in a manner consistent with periods of above and below average recruitment (e.g. two to three year cycles).